Azure/azure-powershell/src/ResourceManager/Aks/Commands.Aks/help/Set-AzureRmAks.md

 ```

 ### -Tag
-Hashtable of tags used to describe the Kubernetes
+Tags to be applied to the resource

 ```yaml
 Type: Hashtable